San Diego Lawyers Help Parents Hold Negligent Drivers Accountable for Their Children’s Injuries

 Types of Car Seats

-Rear-facing car seats are the only recommended car seat for infants up to 12 months, as they do the best job protecting small children.
+Rear-facing car seats are the only recommended car seat for infants up to 12 months.
 However, children should remain in a rear-facing car seat as long as possible.
 Rear-facing car seats should be placed in the back seat.
 When a child reaches the upper limit of the height or weight limit, it is time to put them in a front-facing car seat.

 Front-facing car seats are also placed in the rear seats and are designed as the best option for children up to seven, provided they are within the weight and height limit.
 Once a child is too big for a front-facing car seat, the next step is to transition into a high-back booster seat.

 A booster seat is the final version of a car seat, designed for older children up to 12 years old.
-Once a child is big enough for the seatbelt to fit them properly, they can safely ride without a booster seat.
 Booster seats come in two types: high-back and backless.
 High-back booster seats are intended to provide back and neck support and are advisable if a vehicle does not have headrests.
 Backless booster seats only lift a child high enough so the seatbelt can fit them properly.

 Defective Car Seat Injuries